Homer Bailey: 2013

 On July 2, 2013, Bailey pitched a 3–0 no-hitter against the San Francisco Giants at Great American Ball Park, besting Tim Lincecum—himself a no-hit pitcher only eleven days later.
 It was the third time in history, and the first time since Nolan Ryan did it in 1974–75, that the same pitcher had the final no-hitter of one season and the first no-hitter of the following season.
 It was also the seventh time in history, and again the first time since Nolan Ryan in 1975, that two no-hitters in a row were accredited to the same pitcher.
 Bailey was perfect through six innings when he walked Gregor Blanco with a full count in the seventh.
 He retired the next nine batters in order, missing a perfect game by only that one pitch.
 Later in that inning, Bailey was bailed out by Joey Votto when Buster Posey hit a sharp ground ball to first.
 Bailey was late to cover first where Posey most likely would have been safe.
 Votto realizing this, threw the ball to third where he got Gregor Blanco.
 Had Blanco made it to third, Posey would have gotten a hit when the play ended up being a fielder's choice.
 Bailey became the third Reds pitcher, along with Jim Maloney and Johnny Vander Meer (who'd done it in consecutive starts), to have more than one career no-hitter.
 Bailey finished the 2013 year going 11–12 with a 3.49 ERA, 199 strikeouts in 209 innings pitched.

 Notably, Bailey threw his no-hitter in the MLB Network Showcase game, with Reds legend Sean Casey in the booth.

 2014

-Bailey's 2014 season became short-lived as he was diagnosed with arm fatigue and finished the year 9–5 with a 3.71 ERA.
+Bailey's 2014 season was injury-shortened, as he was diagnosed with arm fatigue, and finished the year 9–5 with a 3.71 ERA.